Fourteen Days Across Bohemia and Moravia

 Morning

-Travel to Karlovy Vary and check-in
+Travel to Karlovy Vary and first thermal promenade

 Lunch